zhuminghui17/DiCE-ML-Credit/README.md

 ## Project Structure
-data: folder where we are going to store our iris.csv dataset.
+- `/data`: folder where we are going to store our iris.csv dataset.
 We can safely do this because the dataset is small and we can store it on our own computer.

-app.py: the file where we will code the Streamlit app.
+- `main.py`: the file where we will code the Streamlit app.

-model.py: the file where we will train our model.
+- `model.ipynb`: the file where we will train our model.

-predict.py: the file where we will code functions that will allow us to run predictions every time a user triggers them.
+- `predict.py`: the file where we will code functions that will allow us to run predictions every time a user triggers them.

 ## Data Overview, Engineering, and Model Training Process